Faisal-f-rehman/Roco222-labs/journal.md

 	• A certain sense of meticulousness might be needed for an optimal result
 	• You’ll get your hands dirty
 	• (and you’ll need to use a soldering iron)

+In this lab we are to build a brushed DC motor with parts that are fairly easy to get and cheap to buy.
+The parts are as follows:

+1) A cork, possibly from a champagne bottle :D
+2) Approximately 10m of copper wire
+3) 4 large paperclips
+4) 4 screws with washers
+5) 4 Rare Earth (Neodymium Magnets)
+6) 2 thin but long (about 3.5cm long) nails
+7) Approximately 0.5cm thick and about 10-12cm square wooden base
+8) DC power supply or a battery